 To avoid corrupting the data in the internal flash, do not switch off the power supply to turn off the module when the module works normally.
-It is essential to first shut down the module using PWRKEY before safely cutting off the power supply.
+Only after turning off the module with PWRKEY, then you can cut off the power supply.